gevaertlab/GBM360/readme.md

 ## Instructions for use ##

-The software can be used by visiting: https://gbm360.stanford.edu/
+The software can be used by visiting: https://gbm360.stanford.edu/.
+To upload a new slide or use an example slide, click the "run" option.